 This program provides opportunities for influential Australians to visit the Arab world (or vice versa) to share their expertise on a particular issue.
-The host institution (not the Speaker themselves) would receive $10,000 (excluding GST) in CAAR funding to cover costs associated with economy class international flights, domestic transport, accommodation and per diem expenses.
+The host institution (not the Speaker) would receive from $10,000 (excluding GST) CAAR funding to cover costs associated with international flights, domestic transport, accommodation and per diem expenses.
 The Speaker would visit for a week, visiting at least two cities, and undertaking at least one public (free) speaking event.
 The grantee must arrange for the Speaker to carry out media interviews and hold targeted meetings (with diplomats, relevant government agencies and community groups).
 Both the Speaker and the host institution are responsible for promotion of the CAAR’s support of the project, including through the use of social media.

 Deakin University - Centre for Globalisation and Citizenship - “Round Table: Democratic Transition in Tunisia and the Role of Civil Society”

 The CAAR International Speakers Program supported five leaders from Tunisian civil society to visit Australia for 10 days in July 2015.
 The speakers were hosted by Professor Fethi Mansouri, a Tunisian-born academic at the Alfred Deakin Institute for Citizenship and Globalisation, Deakin University.
 During their visit, the speakers travelled to Melbourne, Canberra and Sydney.

 The keynote event was an international symposium, An Arab Exception?
 The Role of Civil Society in Tunisia’s Democratic Transition.
 The symposium brought together 50 international experts to explore how Tunisia’s history and society helped to set the country apart from its neighbours.
 Tunisia’s strong and active civil society, long history of universal education and female representation were key themes of the symposium and were put forward by participants as reasons why Tunisia succeeded where other Arab states failed.